starburst997/unity-github-actions/README.md

 *(optional)* By using an organization instead of your personal account, you can setup all the secrets to be shared accross all the repositories (*only paid plans*), making it even faster to setup a new project.
 Bonus: you only need to setup one self-hosted runner as well since they are locked to one repository each otherwise.

 You'll need to fork this template and replace all instances of `uses: starburst997/unity-github-actions` with `uses: <YOUR_ORG>>/unity-github-actions`.
 This is needed because referenced workflows needs to be from the same organization to inherit secrets.
+See [this diff](https://github.com/starburst997/unity-github-actions/compare/main...jd-boiv-in:unity-github-actions:main).

 *(temporary until I fix this issue)* You'll also need to fork [this repository](https://github.com/starburst997/yearly-version) and replace all instances as well in your forked template repository in the `v1` branch to use this new fork instead.
+See [this diff](https://github.com/starburst997/unity-github-actions/compare/v1...jd-boiv-in:unity-github-actions:v1).

 <br/>